JesusFilm/core/apps/docs/docs/02-getting-started/04-running-projects/02-projects-on-mobile-device.md

 ## Common issues

-Sometimes, errors similar to this will appear when trying to run the server:
+Sometimes, errors similar to these may appear when trying to run the server:

-` ... failed, reason: connect ECONNREFUSED ...`
+`ApolloError: connect ECONNREFUSED...`
+`ApolloError: cannot connect to server...`

 In most situations, cancelling and re-running `nf start` and `nx serve [PROJECT-NAME]` should fix the issue.
 If it does not, try the following: